victor/Git-Xcode-4/git_xcode_script.markdown

        */xcuserdata/*
        .DS_Store

+ *Suggestion: Make a few more commits to later show that, when cloning a repo, the full history goes with it.*

 ## Step 2 - User 1 - Sharing

 The user wants to share its work with the world so he creates a bare repo on its public folder and push its project to it.